Atsuko Seta

-Atsuko Seta (瀬田　敦子, Seta Atsuko) (born March 4, 1955, in Osaka) is a Japanese classical pianist.
-She is particularly successful in Poland, especially in the southwest of the country, regularly performing with the Sudeten Philharmonic Orchestra in Walbrzych and in her native Japan and in Bulgaria.
-Seta is living in Poland as a Honorable Citizen of Szczawno-Zdroj city.
+Atsuko Seta (瀬田　敦子, Seta Atsuko) (born March 4, 1955) is a Japanese classical pianist.
+She is particularly successful in Poland, especially in the southwest of the country, regularly performing with the Sudecka Philharmonic orchestra in Wałbrzych and in her native Japan and in Bulgaria.
+Seta is living in Poland as an Honorable Citizen of Szczawno-Zdroj city.
 Artistic Director of Chiangmai Ginastera International Music Festival.
 Honorary Professor of Payap University Thailand.
 Honorary Chairman of Japan Ginastera Association.

 Life

 In 1977 she graduated from the Department of Music, Piano Course, Osaka Kyoiku University.
 In 1978, she completed a Postgraduate Course, starting her career as a pianist, mentored by Argentine pianist Eduardo Delgado.
-She also studied at the International Academy Friedrich Wilhelm Schnurre in Sion, Switzerland in 1991 and has performed concertos in the country.
+She also studied at the International Academy Friedrich Wilhelm Schnurre in Sion, Switzerland, in 1991 and has performed concertos in the country.

 In 1996, Seta won the top prize of the Masterplayers International Music Competition in Italy and completed a master course in Flaine International Music Academy in France, also studying at the Kyoto France Music Academy.
-Since 1997, she has performed in Europe every year, especially piano concertos, with the Sudeten Philharmonic in Poland.
+Since 1997, she has performed in Europe every year, especially piano concertos, with the Sudecka Philharmonic in Poland.

 Soon after she was awarded the Masterplayers Prize in 1996, on March 20, 1997, Seta performed with her home orchestra Senri Civic Symphony Orchestra, which is called Senri Phylharmonia Osaka presently.
-Among the trio, the volcalist was Ai Fujiki, Seta and Fusako Tamura was on piano, Akiko Yui on clarinet, and Shungo Moriyama conducted Mozart,Saint-Saëns, and Grieg.
+Among the trio, the volcalist was Ai Fujiki, Seta and Fusako Tamura was on piano, Akiko Yui on clarinet, and Shungo Moriyama conducted Mozart, Saint-Saëns, and Grieg.
 Their 91st concerto, titled Mytown Concerto no.9 was at a hall in Seta's home town in northern Osaka.

 It was in 2003 and Atsuko Seta received the Music Critic Club Prize, which has been given to the most active musician in West Japan.
 In 2004, she received the IBLA Grand Prize Ginastera Special Award in Italy.
 Seta respected Alberto Ginastera, so that during her visit to the United States in April 2005, she gave Ginastera recitals at the Yamaha Center on April 10, then at Carnegie Hall and New York University on April 11 during which she performed Ginastera Sonata No.1 amongst others.
-She performed that repertoire with the Sudeten Philharmonic in Walbrzych on September 29, 2006.
+She performed that repertoire with the Sudecka Philharmonic in Wałbrzych on September 29, 2006.
 A music festival with contest in Thailand is named the Chiang Mai Ginastera International Music Festival which Seta started in 2016.

 In 2003 and 2004, she began performing piano concertos with the Lebanese National Symphony Orchestra, the first Japanese pianist to do so, and while playing Grieg Piano Concerto First movement　in A minor on June 27, 2003, then on December 10, 2004, she performed Rachmaninoff's Piano Concerto No.2 with the orchestra.
 Just days later she gave recitals in Italy, Ecce Homo Church in Ragusa (December 14), Santa Teresa Church in Scicli (December 15) and at the Mercedari Palace in Modica (December 18).